KasiaKab/java-practice/README.md

-# java-practice
+# Java Exercises 🚀

-Java learning exercises and mini-projects.
-Practice tasks, algorithm challenges, and simple console applications completed during my Java learning journey.
-Focus on core Java, OOP, collections, exceptions, file I/O, and testing.
+Repository with **Java learning exercises and mini-projects**.
+It contains practice tasks from my self-study, course projects, and small console applications.

+The goal of this repository is to:
+- Build coding habits
+- Practice **Core Java** (syntax, OOP, collections, exceptions)
+- Learn clean code structure and separation of logic
+- Document my progress publicly

+## 📂 Structure
+Each exercise/project lives in its own folder